 Minimum age: Two of the biggest gaming platforms, YouTube and Twitch, both require gamers to be at least 13.
 Tournament age requirements vary, but the Fortnite World Cup — which awarded $20 million in prizes in 2021 — allows kids as young as 13 to enter.

 Expected earnings: Gamers can earn anywhere from one cent to $1 per viewer per hour on Twitch.
 The professional gamers who regularly compete in tournaments average between $1,000 and $5,000 per month.

-Summary: Believe it or not, watching other people play video games is one of the most popular forms of entertainment among today’s youth.
+Summary: Watching other people play video games is one of the most popular forms of entertainment among kids.
 Twitch is a live-streaming platform specifically dedicated to gaming, and YouTube also offers livestreams (though most creators post videos).

 Playing in tournaments can be lucrative, but it’s very difficult to become good enough to win money — compare it to becoming an actor or a professional athlete.
 That said, some smaller local tournaments still pay out in the hundreds of dollars worth of cash, prizes and/or scholarships (and are a lot easier to win).